 Rambling Chunnamal Haveli in Katra Neel belonged to Rai Lala Chunnamal, wealthy textile merchant and first Municipal Commissioner of Delhi.
 It's still privately-owned by his descendants, although they're in the process of selling it because of the high maintenance cost.

 Close to Jama Masjid, a 200 year-old, Anglo-Indian haveli has been turned into the funky Walled City Cafe and Lounge.
 It's an ideal place to chill out and unwind.

 If you wander the length of Chandni Chowk's main road from the Red Fort to Fatehpuri Mosque, you'll encounter notable places of worship of different faiths.
 These include Shri Digambar Jain Lal temple (with its attached charity bird hospital, which you can visit) and Gurdwara Sis Ganj Sahib (built on the spot where the ninth Sikh Guru, Guru Tegh Bahadur, was beheaded by Emperor Aurangzeb in 1675).

 Do be aware that most shops in Chandni Chowk are closed on Sundays.
 However, an early morning chor bazaar (thieves market) comes to life near the Red Fort.
 Get there before 8 a.m. for the pick of the stuff.
-A book market also takes place on Sunday mornings at Mahila Haat, opposite the Broadway Hotel on Asaf Ali Road in Dariya Ganj, to the south of Chandni Chowk.
-(Delhi Gate Metro Station on the Violet Line is the closest railway station).
+A book market also takes place on Sunday mornings at Mahila Haat, opposite the Broadway Hotel on Asaf Ali Road, south of Chandni Chowk (Delhi Gate Metro Station on the Violet Line is the closest railway station).
 This is the Sunday book market that was relocated from Daryaganj in mid 2019.